Do you want to learn how to start a blog?

 - A FREE SSL (HTTPS) to encrypt your blog (so Google knows it can be trusted)

-- DAILY Backups – Your site is backed up daily (so you’ll never lose any of your data)
+- DAILY Backups – Your site is backed up daily (so you’ll never lose any of your data).
+I’ve used this feature on more than a few occasions, which has saved my site from disaster.

-Yes, there are cheaper hosting companies out there, but they don’t include a FREE CDN, eMail accounts, and daily backups of your site.
+Yes, there are cheaper hosting companies out there (by .04 cents a month), but they don’t include the FREE CDN, FREE eMail accounts for your business, and daily backups of your site.

-And, other hosting companies that are cheaper by only a few dollars a month ARE NOT known to be as FAST, Frustration-Free and Trouble-Free as SiteGround.
+And, these other hosting companies that are cheaper by only .04 cents a month ARE NOT known to be as FAST, Frustration-Free, and Trouble-Free as SiteGround.

 Remember the old saying – “You Get What You Pay For!”